mbodm/WAUZ/README.md

 > - Maybe implement option (checkbox) to remove all existing content from Destination-Folder before unzip?
 > - Do users really want/need that?
 (Maybe the above "open in Explorer" option is enough here)
 > - Missing or wrong selected folders lead to "Error occurred" UI status.
 Keep this behaivour?
+> - Maybe add a ListView with CheckBoxes to select zip files, before unzipping?